ratify-project/ratify-web/docs/plugins/verifier/notation.md

   name: notation
   artifactTypes: application/vnd.cncf.notary.signature
   parameters:
     verificationCertStores:  # maps a Trust Store to KeyManagementProvider resources with certificates
       ca: # trust-store-type
         ca-certs: # name of the trustStore
           - <NAMESPACE>/<KEY MANAGEMENT PROVIDER NAME> # namespace/name of the key management provider CRD to include in this trustStore
-      tsa: # trust-store-type
+      tsa: # trust-store-type; optional, please remove if timestamp verification is not required
-        tsa-certs: # name of the trustStore
+        tsa-certs: # name of the trustStore; optional, please remove if timestamp verification is not required
-          - <NAMESPACE>/<KEY MANAGEMENT PROVIDER NAME> # namespace/name of the key management provider CRD to include in this trustStore
+          - <NAMESPACE>/<KEY MANAGEMENT PROVIDER NAME> # namespace/name of the key management provider CRD to include in this trustStore; optional, please remove if timestamp verification is not required
     trustPolicyDoc: # policy language that indicates which identities are trusted to produce artifacts
       version: "1.0"
       trustPolicies: